The Best Biscuits from GW Fins

 Measure all your ingredients and preheat the oven to 400 degrees.

-Place in the oven and bake for 8 ~ 12 minutes until done and golden in places on top.
+Place in the oven and bake for 8 – 12 minutes, until golden and done.

 Serve immediately with soft salted butter.

-If 12-14 biscuits are too many to your needs, it should not be a problem to half the recipe.
+If 12-14 biscuits are too many for your needs, it should not be a problem to half the recipe.

 Enjoy!
-If you like this recipe, please share it on Facebook or Twitter or with your friends, near and dear.
+If you like this recipe, please share it twitter or with your friends, near and dear.
 Have a wonderful weekend.